 I am a NABCEP-recognized solar training provider.

-Visit The Solar Foundation’s Solar Ready Vets Network webpage, scroll down and click on “Workforce Partners,” fill out the online form, and designate yourself as a NABCEP-recognized solar training provider.
+Visit IREC's Solar Ready Vets Network webpage, scroll down and click on “Workforce Partners,” fill out the online form, and designate yourself as a NABCEP-recognized solar training provider.

 History of the Solar Ready Vets Network

-In 2014, the U.S. Department of Energy launched Solar Ready Vets as a pilot program, led by the Solar Foundation, to prepare U.S. veterans for careers as photovoltaic system installers, sales representatives, system inspectors, and other roles in the solar industry.
+In 2014, the U.S. Department of Energy launched Solar Ready Vets as a pilot program, led by the Solar Foundation (merging with IREC in 2021), to prepare U.S. veterans for careers as photovoltaic system installers, sales representatives, system inspectors, and other roles in the solar industry.
 In 2017, Solar Ready Vets became an independent program administered by participating military bases, using tools and partnerships developed during the pilot phase.
 More than 500 students graduated from the pilot program.
 Learn more about the original Solar Ready Vets program.